hudwave/lets-make-lasagne/appendix/appendix.md

 StaticTest.test();
 ```

-The only catch is that the constructor needs to be called at least once to initialise the statics.
+The only catch is that the statics need to be initialised before they are used.
+This can be done in two ways:

+1. Call the constructor function without the `new` keyword.
+Be aware that if there are any non-static variables declared in the constructor these will be added to the global scope!

+2. If you do have non-static variables then it is better to create an instance using the `new` keyword.
 Then the instance that is created can be thrown away and the statics are still accessible.

-Previously you would have needed to access the static variables through an instance but now they are essentially globally accessible through the constructor function itself.
+Previously you would have needed an instance to access the static variables, but now they are essentially globally accessible through the constructor function itself.

 This opens up some interesting possibilities.